robotpy/pyfrc/README.md

 the simulator, run your robot.py with the following arguments:

     $ python3 robot.py sim

+If you wish to run so that your simulator can connect to the SmartDashboard, if you have pynetworktables installed you can run the following:

+	$ python3 robot.py netsim

+Or you can use this instead:

+    $ python3 robot.py sim --enable-pynetworktables

 As there is interest, I will add more features to the simulator.